BNAndras/advent-of-go/README.md

 - place your session-key inside session.go.
 You can find your session key in your session cookie when visiting the website

 <br />
-Your project structure should look likes this:
+Your project structure should look like this:

 ```
 advent-of-go-2020/